-4.5 Preferences - \...'
+4.5 Preferences - More...

-The final Preferences option is a new addition that essentially opens a second set of Preference choices.
-These have their own selection panel to reduce clutter in the main Preferences panel.
+This opens a second set of Preference choices likely to be used less often.
+These have their own panel to reduce clutter in the main Preferences panel.

-Currently there is only one feature, but more will be added very soon.
-All have been developed in response to user requests and may not have happened otherwise.
+So far, these extra features have been developed in response to user requests and may not have happened otherwise.
 Please get in touch if there's a new feature you'd like to see, though we can't guarantee to act on every suggestion.